Composer#

 Completion of Package Names#

-Code completion searches packages and lists their names with detailed information including downloads, favorites, abandoned information, and description.
-There are also quick links to the package home page, package source code, and packagist page.
+Code completion searches packages and lists their names with detailed information, including downloads, favorites, abandonment status, and descriptions.
+There are also quick links to the package home page, package source code, and packagist.org page.

 Completion of Package Versions#

-Available minor versions are fetched from packagist listed in code completion after the required package name:
+Available minor versions are fetched from packagist.org and listed in code completion after the required package name:

 Installed package details are displayed in the tooltips.